marionettejs/backbone.marionette/readme.md

 ## Release Notes

+### v0.7.1

+* Underscore templates are cached as pre-compiled templates, instead of re-compiling them on every render

 ### v0.7.0

 * **BREAKING**: The `renderTemplate` method has moved from the `ItemView` prototype on to the `Renderer` object